Read This First

 How much of our mind is shaped by genetics (nature) vs. environment (nurture)?
 Psychologists within different subfields might emphasize one factor more than the other.

-- Gemini seems to have misunderstood the question: You’re right, there can be disagreements within each field of study as well.
+- Gemini seems to have misunderstood the question: There can be disagreements within each field of study as well.

 - Central distinction: Psychology and Philosophy helps separate what otherwise becomes compressed inside Psychology and Philosophy.